bigfirellc/thoughtbubble/readme.md

 # thoughtbubble

-A simple python CLI that creates a PNG wordcloud from a specified artist name. thoughtbubble queries the genius.com API.
+A simple Python commandline tool that creates a PNG word cloud from a specified artist name, querying the [Genius API.](https://docs.genius.com)

-## installation
+## Installation

-Clone the repo somewhere nice and change to the new directory it just created.
+Clone the repository somewhere nice and change to the new directory you've just created.

 ```
 git clone https://github.com/lesservehicle/thoughtbubble.git
 cd thoughtbubble
 ```

-Install pipenv if you don't have it already:
+Install [pipenv](https://pipenv.pypa.io/en/latest/installation/) if you don't have it already.

 ```bash
 pip install pipenv
 ```

-Use `pipenv` to install the package and create a new virtual environment:
+Use `pipenv` to install the dependencies and create a new virtual environment.

 ```bash
 pipenv install .
 ```

-Use `pipenv shell` to open the virtual environment.
+Use `pipenv shell` to open the new virtual environment.

 ```
 % pipenv shell